WebDevBernard/ICBC_E-Stamp_Tool/README.md

 `root/Bernard/Steve Smith - EFG456.pdf`

-Do not manually create folders inside the structure.
+Do not manually create folders inside the shared backup folder.

 If a producer code was entered incorrectly, move the file to the correct folder manually.